Sand Tray Therapy

 There are two categories for people with anxiety: care-seeking and care-avoidant.
 Care-seeking individuals tend to spend a lot of their time seeking medical advice.
 They tend to look for several treatments from multiple specialists.
 The latter avoid medical care because they don’t trust doctors to take their symptoms seriously.

 Sand tray therapy can be a helpful technique.
 It is a therapeutic yet creative method to release stress and express negative thoughts.
-During the sessions, it allows the participants to construct their situation and illustrate their present mood.
+During the sessions, sand tray therapy allows the participants to construct their situation and illustrate their present mood.
 British pediatrician Margaret Lowenfeld developed this in 1921.

 After studying psychodynamic psychology, Lowenfeld decided to utilize sand trays as a form of therapeutic technique.
-She focused on establishing the therapy and its integration into child psychotherapy in 1928.
+She focused on establishing sand tray therapy and its integration into child psychotherapy in 1928.

 Nowadays, there is an application of humanistic strategy in sand tray therapy.
 This approach focuses on the ability of the patients to find answers or solutions within themselves.
 Allowing them to realize their problems could facilitate healthy behavioral change freely.
 If the clients are having difficulties in expressing themselves vocally, they can substitute it for traditional therapy.

-Interested to the about sand tray therapy and what are the benefits it can provide your family?
+Interested in sand tray therapy and the benefits that sand tray therapy can provide your family?
 We’ve listed some of the frequently asked questions below.

 A therapist starts by providing a child with a sandbox.
 It typically contains toys, figurines, and miniature objects.
 The child is generally free to play around with the tray as the therapist observes from the sidelines.
 They study the recurrent symbolism to the overall organization of the items on the sand.
 As the treatment progresses, the therapist may add or remove toys.
 They may also introduce new recreational activities.